jonkroah/jonkroah.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a 5th-year Economics PhD Candidate at the University of Wisconsin-Madison.
+I am interested in industrial organization, health economics, and antitrust.